trapexit/mergerfs/README.md

 There is a bug in the kernel.
 A work around appears to be turning off `splice`.
 Add `no_splice_write,no_splice_move,no_splice_read` to mergerfs' options.
 Should be placed after `defaults` if it is used since it will turn them on.
 This however is not guaranteed to work.

+#### rm: fts_read failed: No such file or directory

+Not *really* a bug.
+The FUSE library will move files when asked to delete them as a way to deal with certain edge cases and then later delete that file when its clear the file is no longer needed.
+This however can lead to two issues.
+One is that these hidden files are noticed by `rm -rf` or `find` when scanning directories and they may try to remove them and they might have disappeared already.
+There is nothing *wrong* about this happening but it can be annoying.
+The second issue is that a directory might not be able to removed on account of the hidden file being still there.

+Using the **hard_remove** option will make it so these temporary files are not used and files are deleted immedately.

 # FAQ

 #### Can mergerfs be used with drives which already have data / are in use?